 Scripture Reading: Proverbs 22 …

-How would those who know you best, who are closest to you, describe you?
+How would those who know you best describe you?
 I'm not talking about those who may have thought they knew you and who judge you based on their own misperceptions.
 We all have people who judge our character and if asked to give a reference would be anything but positive.
 There will always be some who cast doubt on your reputation … if you remember, the prophets, Jesus and the apostles all had their detractors - those who said negative things about them.
 But those who are close to you, who have a close-up view not only of your actions, but of your heart … these have an important place in helping you discover who you really are.
 It is good to listen to what they have to say because "a good name is more desirable than great riches; to be esteemed is better than silver or gold" (22:1).

 People in the world like to hand out awards, and many people are always seeking awards of one kind or another.
 It makes some people feel good to be recognized.
 The world of entertainment thrives on such recognition, whether TV, movies, sports or some other forum, it seems that everyone is searching for their fifteen minutes of fame.
 As we continue to read through Solomon's proverbs it is important that you understand the reason behind so many of Solomon's "sayings."
 These are truths from God that when applied to life help you to see what is important to GOD … and as you do that, you find that the things that count in the world are of little or no consequence to God.